derailed/popeye/README.md

 ### Run public docker image locally

-You don't have to build and/or install the binary to run popeye: you can just run it directly from the official docker repo on quay.io.
+You don't have to build and/or install the binary to run popeye: you can just run it directly from the official docker repo on DockerHub.
 The default command when you run the docker container is `popeye`, so you just need to pass whatever cli args are normally passed to popeye.
 To access your clusters, map your local kube config directory into the container with `-v` :